Manichaeism: China

-An account in Fozu Tongji, an important historiography of Buddhism in China compiled by Buddhist scholars during 1258–1269, says that the Manichaeans worshipped the "white Buddha" and their leader wore a violet headgear, while the followers wore white costumes.
+An account in Fozu Tongji, an important historiography of Buddhism in China compiled by Buddhist scholars during 1258–1269, says that the Manichaeans worshipped the "White Buddha" and their leader wore a violet headgear, while the followers wore white costumes.
 Many Manichaeans took part in rebellions against the Song government and were eventually quelled.
-After that, all governments were suppressive against Manichaeism and its followers and the religion was banned by the Ming Dynasty in 1370.
+After that, all governments were suppressive against Manichaeism and its followers, and the religion was banned in Ming China in 1370.
 While it had long been thought that Manichaeism arrived in China only at the end of the seventh century, a recent archaeological discovery demonstrated that it was already known there in the second half of the 6th century.

+The nomadic Uyghur Khaganate lasted for less than a century (744–840) in the southern Siberian steppe, with the fortified city of Ordu-Baliq on the Upper Orkhon River as its capital.
+Before the end of the year (763), Manichaeism was declared the official religion of the Uyghur state.
+Boku Tekin banned all the shamanistic rituals that had previously been in use.
+His subjects likely accepted his decision.
+That much results from a report that the proclamation of Manichaeism as the state religion was met with enthusiasm in Ordu-Baliq.
+In an inscription in which the Kaghan speaks for himself, he promised the Manichaen high priests (the "Elect") that if they gave orders, he would promptly follow them and respond to their requests.
+An incomplete manuscript found in the Turfan Oasis gives Boku Tekin the title of zahag-i Mani ("Emanation of Mani" or "Descendant of Mani"), a title of majestic prestige among the Manichaeans of Central Asia.